ucb-substrate/substrate2/docs/site/docs/getting-started/inverter.md

 voltage, and temperature.
 The process corner here is an instance of `Sky130Corner`, which is defined in the `sky130pdk` plugin for Substrate.

 Let's now create the schematic for our testbench.
+We will do this in the `Ngspice` schema so that the ngspice simulator plugin knows how to netlist and simulate our testbench.
 This should have three components:
 * A pulse input source driving the inverter input.
 * A dc voltage source supplying power to the inverter.
 * The instance of the inverter itself.